A Geometric Approach to $k$-means: Experiments

-We execute Algorithm~\ref{alg:opkm},~\ref{alg:upkm} for 100 trials on the benchmark dataset.
-In the under-parameterized setting, we choose the initial $k$ to be $2$, $\lceil\frac{\ktrue}{4}\rceil$, and $\lceil\frac{\ktrue}{2}\rceil$.
-The SD method is used to detect \ofm association.
-In the over-parameterized setting, we choose the initial $k$ to be $2\ktrue$, $3\ktrue$ and $4\ktrue$.
-The pairwise distance is used to detect \mfo association.
-On termination of the algorithm, the number of fitted cluster is $\ktrue$, thus $\rho$-ratio is used for evaluation.
-A more comprehensive results of under- and over- parameterized Lloyd's algorithm, with different initial $k$, are summarized in Table~\ref{tab:underparam} and Table~\ref{tab:overparam}.
+We evaluate two variants of our framework: Fission-only \kmeans (Algorithm~\ref{alg:2}) with an under-specified initial number of clusters, and Fusion-only \kmeans (Algorithm~\ref{alg:3}) with over-specification.
+This experiment serves as an ablation study on the roles of the fusion operation and the fission operation.
+We execute these two algorithms for 100 trials on each benchmark dataset discussed in Section \ref{exp:data}.
+For the under-parameterized Fission-only \kmeans, we consider $2$, $\lceil\frac{\ktrue}{4}\rceil$, and $\lceil\frac{\ktrue} {2}\rceil$ as the initial value of $k$.
+The standard deviation (SD) method is used to detect \ofm associations.
+For the over-parameterized Fusion-only \kmeans, the initial $k$ is $2\ktrue$, $3\ktrue$, and $4\ktrue$.
+The pairwise distance (PD) is used to detect \mfo associations.
+Both algorithms terminate with $\ktrue$ fitted clusters, and we use $\rho$-ratio as the performance metric.
+The experiment results are summarized in Table~\ref{tab:4} and Table~\ref{tab:5}.

-In either under-parameterized or over-parameterized setting, the returned solutions are all near optimal except for on the S4, Unbalance and DIM032 datasets.
-Specifically, in the under-parameterized setting, setting $k=2$ attains the best performance, while the performance is slightly worse with $k=\lceil\frac{\ktrue}{2}\rceil$.
-In the over-parameterized setting, setting $k=4\ktrue$ attains the best performance, and the performance is slightly worse with $k=2\ktrue$.
+One observes that both algorithms returned near-optimal solutions for most datasets, with the exceptions of \textbf{S4}, \textbf{Unbalance}, and \textbf{DIM032}.
+For Fission-only \kmeans, setting $k=2$ achieves the best performance, with all datasets except S4 having a 100\% success rate; the performance is slightly worse with $k=\lceil\frac{\ktrue}{2}\rceil$.
+For Fusion-only \kmeans, all choices of $k$ lead to worse performance on S4 and Unbalance.
+We attribute this performance to the lack of the fission step as well as the use of the pairwise distance (PD) subroutine for the fusion step, which face challenges when the data has overlapping or unbalanced clusters.